WalsallSteve/PieMan/README.md

 In the future I think I may change this to use typescript and make the classes compatible with IE?

+Also the main game logic should be de-coupled from the video refresh.

 Anyhoo enjoy.